ImaginaryLogs/CSOPESY-MCO1/README.md

 The main loop polls without blocking, handles Enter for submission, Ctrl+C for shutdown, Backspace for editing, and printable ASCII for input.

+Notably, the platform-specific input is abstracted behind `Scanner`, which maps to `src/os_dependent/Scanner_win32.cpp` on Windows and `src/os_dependent/Scanner_posix.cpp` on POSIX so the handler logic remains portable while preserving non-blocking.

 ### 1.5.
 Marquee animation logic

 The marquee renderer animates a smooth single-line scroll by rotating the text one character at a time and redrawing on a single console line just above the prompt.

 It prints according to a configured refresh interval and active state from shared context and avoids tearing by updating text under a mutex and guarding redraws with a console mutex.

+Before entering the loop, all handlers synchronize via a barrier and the renderer enables Windows virtual terminal processing so ANSI cursor commands work consistently across platforms (on POSIX, this helper is a no-op).

 ```17:50:src/os_agnostic/DisplayHandler.hpp
 class DisplayHandler : public Handler {